Being a vegetarian in the wilderness can be difficult.

-Instead of dealing with hassle of a fire, you can actually soak couscous to soften it without boiling water.
+Instead of dealing with the hassle of a fire, you can soak couscous to soften it without boiling water.

-In a 16 oz. sealable jar (like an old peanut butter container), add all of the ingredients, and then add your water.
+In a 16 oz. sealable jar (like an old peanut butter container), add all ingredients, and then add your water.

-You’ll want to let the mixture sit for at least an hour, or until the couscous has absorbed all of the water.
+Let the mixture sit for at least an hour or until the couscous has absorbed all of the water.

 When you’re ready to eat, open the jar and enjoy.
-It really is that easy!
+It is that easy!

 Dutch Oven Pasta

-Everyone’s favorite family-style Italian meal makes it way to the campsite with the savory, cheesy, dutch oven pasta.
+Everyone’s favorite family-style Italian meal makes its way to the campsite with the savory, cheesy, dutch oven pasta.

 Prep time: 20-60 minutes